| Time to reveal a few secrets that veteran players know and use to their

 only sell products to reach the 50% mark, and do this twice a day, or

 the top 25% four times a day, to maximize your profits.
+Making class M planets and farming equipment from them sounds like

 a good idea at the start of the game, but it isn't.
 While equipment